 We had never experienced a birth defect that we knew of in our barn before this little kit came along.
 And since we had recently switched to a feed containing both GMO soybeans and GMO corn, we of course had our suspicions, and immediately quit feeding that particular feed.
 Indeed...no more birth defects, thus far (we of course cannot prove the cause of the kit's defects)....

 If you are able to make an accurate determination of cause and then correct it, great.
 Otherwise, when the doe undergoes a miscarriage or has kits with birth defects, there is not much else one can do except to rebreed the doe and try again.

-We really like the Sherwood brand of rabbit food, as it is soy-, corn-, and grain-free.
+We really like the Sherwood brand of rabbit food, as it is soy- and corn-free.